gLuColte/AI-Stack-Lite/README.md

 # Modular-AI-Playground

-In today's AI-driven landscape, real-time monitoring and visualization of AI inference results are paramount.
-While AI models churn through vast datasets and generate outputs, interpreting these results in real-time and ensuring the system's optimal health remains a challenge.
-Traditional monitoring tools might fall short in catering to the specific needs of AI workloads.
-Moreover, there's a growing need for local solutions that can simulate production-like environments without the overhead of cloud deployments, especially during the development and testing phases.
+In today's AI-driven landscape, real-time monitoring and visualization of AI inference results are essential.
+As AI models process vast datasets and produce outputs, the ability to interpret these results in real-time and ensure the system's health is crucial.
+While traditional monitoring tools serve many purposes, there's a unique set of requirements for AI workloads that might necessitate specialized solutions.
+Embracing containerization and orchestration techniques, there's a growing emphasis on local solutions that can act as testing beds, simulating cloud-like production environments.
+This approach, leveraging technologies like Docker and Kubernetes, is especially valuable during the development and testing phases, ensuring a seamless transition to cloud deployments.

 ## Problem Statement